Knockin' on Heaven's Door: Dunblane tribute

 In 1996 and with the consent of Dylan, Scottish musician Ted Christopher wrote a new verse for "Knockin' on Heaven's Door" in memory of the schoolchildren and teacher killed in the Dunblane school massacre.
 This has been, according to some sources, one of the few times Dylan has officially authorized anybody to add or change the lyrics to one of his songs.

 This version of the song, featuring children from the village singing the chorus with the guitarist and producer of Dylan's album Infidels (1983), Mark Knopfler, was released on December 9, 1996, in the United Kingdom and reached No. 1 on the UK and Scottish Singles Charts, as well as No. 6 in Iceland and Ireland.
 The proceeds went to charities for children.

-The song was featured on the compilation album Hits 97, where all royalties from the song were given to three charities.
+The song appeared on the compilation album Hits 97, where all royalties from the song were given to three charities.